pdm-project/pdm/docs/docs/usage/dependency.md

 For example, if you specified `flask>=2.0` in the `pyproject.toml`, `flask` will be resolved to version `2.0.0` if there is no other compatibility issue.

+!!!
+NOTE
+    Version constraints in package dependencies are not future-proof.
+If you resolve the dependencies to the minimal versions, there will likely be backwards-compatibility issues.
+    For example, `flask==2.0.0` requires `werkzeug>=2.0`, but in fact, it can not work with `Werkzeug 3.0.0`, which is released 2 years after it.

 ## Show what packages are installed

 Similar to `pip list`, you can list all packages installed in the packages directory: